How To Store Cashmere

 It is entirely possible to expect a lifetime of use from any quality piece of cashmere you buy provided that you maintain excellent storage practices through those years.

 Cashmere Pest Prevention

 Once infested, clothes moths can be incredibly tricky to exterminate.
 That’s why it’s important to be proactive and take the necessary precautions to prevent moths.
-Use zippered storage bags that are made of breathable cotton.
+Use zippered large storage bags that are made of breathable cotton.

 Natural products like cedar wood blocks and lavender sachets are also great for repelling pests, but they only work when their oils are fresh, so be sure to replace or renew any that have lost their potency.

-Hayden Hill garment bags protect your pieces from moths and preserve the beauty of your clothing.
+Hayden Hill garment storage bags protect your pieces from moths and preserve the beauty of your clothing.
 Our bags are made of organic, soft cotton with a sheer, organza side panel so you can see your pieces while keeping them protected from light and dust.
 Hayden Hill delivers sustainable and beautiful garment care to protect what you love.